VIAME/VIAME/README.md

    │   └── ...             # Assorted other packages (typically for algorithms)
    ├── plugins             # Integrated algorithms or wrappers around external projects │   └── ...             # Assorted plugins (detectors, depth maps, filters, etc.)
-   └── README.md           # Project introduction page that you are reading
+   ├── tools               # Standalone tools or scripts, often building on the above └── README.md           # Project introduction page that you are reading └── RELEASE_NOTES.md    # A list of the latest updates in the system per version
 </pre>